zs-barnes/sicp-exercises/chapter1.md

 ```

 ## Exercise 1.45
-Myyyyy goodness this one took a while to figure out but boy was it satisfying.
+Myyyyy goodness this one took a while to figure out but it was sooo satisfying.
 The instructions say to do some "experiments".
 I thought I would find the pattern pretty quickly but I went on a bunch of tangents, until I simplified and saw the pattern, but I had to go out further than I thought.
 Here is a record of my experiments, see if you can spot the pattern (the comments above each expression are the number of times we average damped, and if that number worked or not):

 ```
 ; 1, 2, 3